palaeoware/trevosim/docs/buildingfromsource.rst

 	- You can now test if this has worked successfully by attempting to run the TREvoSim binary in the deploy folder.
 It should run without any missing libraries warnings.
-	- For more information on how this works see: https://doc.qt.io/qt-6/windows-deployment.html 8a.
-To package the application as Windows portable binary release simply compress the deploy folder as a .ZIP archive and rename the new file to TREvoSim_v3.X.X.zip.
+	- For more information on how this works see: https://doc.qt.io/qt-6/windows-deployment.html
+8. [Optional] To package the application as Windows portable binary release simply compress the deploy folder as a .ZIP archive and rename the new file to TREvoSim_v3.X.X.zip.
-8b.
-To package the application as Windows Installation Binary for distribution we recommend using Inno Setup v6.x: https://jrsoftware.org/isinfo.php
+9. [Optional] To package the application as Windows Installation Binary for distribution we recommend using Inno Setup v6.x: https://jrsoftware.org/isinfo.php
   - Inno Setup is a free installer for Windows programs by Jordan Russell and Martijn Laan.
   - The file TREvoSim_Installer_v3.x.x_dev.iss under the ./inno_setup folder is provided as a template.
 Copy this file to the deploy folder you created earlier.
   - Open this file in InnoSetup - if you associated .ISS files with InnoStup during its installtion you will be able to double click this file.
 It will look simialr to this: